Advanced Predictive Analytics versus Traditional Historical Forecasting

 |Eliminates the need for over-simplifying assumptions.
 Explicitly quantifies and represents reliability, maintenance tasks, shipment delays, repair effectiveness, and other sources of uncertainty.
 Models aging on a component level.
 Includes complex, probabilistic age modeling including independent component aging and restoration, updating of age distributions based on failure or maintenance events.||vs||Requires many over-simplifying assumptions about the nature of inputs that include uncertainty.
 Uses static time models; assumes that asset, parts, and components do not age over years of operation.
 Assumes maintenance is unchanging over time|

 Rigorous predictive analysis must be applied rather than limiting our approach to unfocused, historical data mining that merely identifies interesting correlations.
-Complete, evolving, iterative, and time-dependent decision analysis can deliver accurate views of the future.
+Complete, evolving, iterative, and time-dependent decision analysis can deliver accurate views of the future so manufacturers should find ways to capitalize on data analytics.